nickrotondo/nickrotondo/README.md

 ## I'm a Christian, Husband, Father, Developer, Designer and Continual Learner!

-- 🌱 I’m currently learning Ruby, Rails and four ball juggling
+- 🌱 I’m currently learning Kotlin
 - 📚 I'm currently reading [Never Split the Difference][book] by Chris Voss
 - 👨‍👩‍👧‍👧 I have two daughters named Ellie and Abbie and one more girl coming in October
-- 💬 Ask me about memory palaces or how to get rid of knee pain🦵
+- 💬 Ask me about memory palaces, barefoot shoes or how to get rid of knee pain🦵

 ### Connect with me:
 <p align="left">	<p align="left">